INNOVINATI/microwler/docs/scraping.md

 ### Custom
 #### XPath
-If you want more control over the scraping process, you can simply provide XPaths. **Microwler** will return a single element if there was only one match or return the whole result list.
+If you want more control over the scraping process, you can simply provide XPaths.
+Microwler will always return a list in this case, which you can handle by using the *transformer* feature.

 ```python
 from microwler import scrape